 The good news is that good nutrition does not need to be difficult and complicated.

 Here at the Fit Father Project, we teach guys how to keep healthy eating simple by following our famous “1-Day Weight Loss Meal Plan” For Men Over 40.

-I feel these 3 workout routines for men over 40 are exactly what you need to stay healthy, lose fat, get strong and avoid injury.
+I feel these three workout routines for men over 40 are exactly what you need to stay healthy, lose fat, get strong, and avoid injury.